aerogear-attic/collateral/mtg-notes/20120717-team-mtg-agenda.md

 * Status

+__Minutes__

 * Very intitial "start" created :-)
 * Doc in review, but looks mostly solid
 * Started to discuss the maintance of docs
- * Is the docs maintained or a new doc for
+ * Is the docs maintained or a new doc for changes
+ * Look at how backbone does it
+ * Need to have it worked into workflow
+* Discussed client-side validation and other metadeta requirements
+ * Likely need a companion service to provide metadata
+ * Not just for client side-validaton

 Updated Security API Doc
 ------------------------

 * Status

+__Minutes__

 * Bruno wants to move forward with a simple user/role example
 * Discussion of security doc, etc..  more discussions needed offline